crispy-pepper/WRO_2024/README.md

 If a pillar was detected in the turn, the pillar-avoidance variables would be changed in order to enter the straight section while passing by the obstacle correctly.
 This would be achieved by making the y-axis proportional steering more sensitive.

 ##### Pillar Maneuvering:
 The camera scans for pillars using another ROI that encapsulates the center of the camera view and a red and green colour mask.
 The algorithm would find the closest pillar by finding the largest contour.
 Depending on the colour of this contour, we could decide whether to go left or right.
-We started with a naïve approach of turning a constant amount left or right when the pillar is detected.
+We started with a naïve approach of turning a constant amount left or right when the pillar was detected.

 ```py